leongjwm/yolov3/README.md

 This repository is forked from Ultralytics' implementation of YOLOv3 (an object detection model) and is catered towards Vessel and Kayak Detection.
 This guide assumes that you have basic knowledge of Python.

 We provide two methods of performing detection:

-Method 1.
-Virtual Environment
+1. Virtual Environment
-Method 2.
-Docker
+2. Docker

 **Please read the next few sections carefully before using this repository.**